ManhTrinhNguyen/Kubernetes/README.md

   ----Release Managment----
   - Manage by Helm Binary
   - The way it works is by using the Helm upgrade and rollback command
+    - If an update to Helm Chart is Release or if need to change Configuration of my Deployment I can run Helm upgrade
+    - When helm upgrade <chartname> executed : Any Change since installation of the last Release are going to be applied .
+Simply Remove it and Create new one
+  - If Upgrade go wrong I can rollback with command : helm rollback <chartname>
 ```

+## Helm Demo Project Managed K8 Cluster

+**Install Statefull App Using Helm**

+**Technology Use**
+  - Linode : Cloud platform
+  - Helm K8's cluster